-Poke around one of the 200+ historic districts in Maryland, let each family pick a different state park (there are 64), or base your trip around food (we won’t judge).
+Poke around one of the 200+ historic districts in Maryland, let each family pick a different state park (there are over 50), or base your trip around food (we won’t judge).
 Chances are you or your kids already have a few nearby destinations filed away to visit “someday.”
 Start there, and see where you end up.

 The world is your oyster, and all you need to enjoy it is a tank of gas.